gunderson/TASK/README.md

 We chose **[PUG]** & **[Sass]** because the syntaxes are similar enough that once you've created your **[PUG]** markup, you can mostly copy and paste that code directly to create **[Sass]** code, instantly giving you an identical hierarchy to style against your markup.

+### Controller

+The front-end is started via `/src/js/index.js`.
+This file creates an application controller (`AppController`) that can be reached universally via `PEAK.APP`.
+Application level events like routing and resizing are handled through AppController.
+Individual views should listen for these events through `AppController` rather than through the window object in order to minimize the number of listeners.

 ### Views

 Anything you can interact with, or that is contains dynamic content, should be made into a view.
 Views are made up of 3 parts distributed into three locations.
 The file name and folder structure of each location should be identical.